ahmadvoid/Laravel-AOP/README.md

 ```
 ### Aspect implementation

-The `Ahmadvoid\SimpleAOP\Aspect` abstract class provides 3 abstract methods that you need to implement in your aspect classes:
+The `AhmadVoid\SimpleAOP\Aspect` abstract class provides 3 abstract methods that you need to implement in your aspect classes:

 - `executeBefore`: This method is executed before the controller method is called.
 It receives the request, the controller instance, and the method name as parameters.